 Initiative 5.01.
-Case Management Capacity Building - Phase 1
+Case Management Capacity Building

-Case management redesign is an overhaul of the current and traditional processes utilized by case management agencies.
+Case management redesign is an overhaul of the current and traditional processes utilized by case management agencies to ensure conflict free case management services are provided to members.
 While the long-term effects are necessary and invaluable, there will be substantial changes in those processes.
 This project provides resources to help limit disruptions to members during that process.
 The Department will support case management redesign efforts in the community by developing a framework to support the change management requirements to ensure successful transition from the current system to implementation of a redesign that mitigates the negative impact on members.
 The Department will work with Case Management Agencies (CMAs), local area organizations, and stakeholders to plan and prepare for Case Management Redesign (CMRD).
 It will provide support to CMAs to implement CMRD policy changes, transition, legal and corporate structures, change management, strategic and organizational planning, capacity and ensuring member access to a CMA, including developing an infrastructure for a learning collaborative so that CMAs have access to individual resources relevant to their change management needs.